Rules & Regulations

 Guest artists are not allowed to participate in your adjudicated performance.
 Performing groups must be limited to only full-time performing members and directors/assistant directors.

 There will be five adjudicators total.
 Three adjudicators will evaluate Private Studio, High School, and Community group performances.
 Two adjudicators will evaluate Elementary/Middle School groups.
+In the interest of fairness and compliance with our judging protocol, only bands competing in the High School, Community, and Private Studio categories will be considered for the Grand Champion Award.
+Elementary/Middle School age bands that wish to compete for the grand prize must register for either the Community or Private Studio categories.
 Musical scores are not necessary for the judges.
 Transitions between selections should be quick in order to make your performance as seamless as possible.

 staging & band size